kolypto/nodejs-smsframework/README.md

 to register their receivers: HTTP endpoints used to interact with the SMS services.

 Each provider is locked under the `/<alias>` prefix.

 The resources are provider-dependent: refer to the provider documentation for the details.
+The recommended approach is to use `/im` for incoming messages, and `/status` for status reports.

 To use the receivers in your application, use `Gateway.express()` method which returns an express middleware: